gianlucam76/ginkgo-tracker-notifier/README.md

-If you are [Ginkgo](https://onsi.github.io/ginkgo), this package can be of help.
+If you are using [Ginkgo](https://onsi.github.io/ginkgo), this package can be of help.

 This package, registered from a ginkgo test suite, provides support for:
 1. Store test-suite results to an elastic DB;
-2. Send notification for failed tests in a test-suite to a webex channel;
+2. Send notification for failed tests in a test-suite to a webex channel/slack channel;
 3. File Jira issue for each failed tests in a test-suite.

 You can pick what you need (all or a just a subset of supported features).